mbhulin/OrientTutorial/fill_database_with_test_data.md

 ## Execute the Following Steps

-* Inside of your Eclipse project *RobotWorldModel* create a new package *startApplications*.
 * Download the file [FillDB.java](FillDB.java)
 * Import this file into the package *startApplications*.
 * Adapt the path to the database folder ``OrientGraphFactory("plocal:C:/orientdb/databases/RobotWorld", "admin", "admin")``